 Fresh ginger freezes beautifully.
 Keep a ginger root in your freezer, and pull it out whenever you need it for a recipe.
 You don’t even have to thaw it first.
 Just grate as much as you need, and stick the rest back in the freezer for next time.

-There are a few tricks to storing ginger properly.
+There are a few tricks for storing ginger properly.
 You can even ensure that you have ginger on hand when you need it by growing the flowering plant on your windowsill.